St Peters Town Hall

-The St Peters Town Hall is an Australian heritage-listed town hall located at 101 Payneham Rd, St Peters SA.
-St Peters is an eastern suburb in Adelaide.
-It was built in 1927 in the Inter-War Free Classical architectural style by architects J. Campbell & Son, and replaced the 1878 St Peters Town Hall, which was located on the Princes Highway and was resumed by the state government in 1926 for road-widening.
+The St Peters Town Hall is a heritage-listed town hall located in Sydenham, New South Wales, Australia.
+The Town Hall was built in 1927 in the Inter-War Free Classical architectural style by architects J. Campbell & Son, and replaced the 1878 St Peters Town Hall, which was located on the Princes Highway and was resumed by the state government in 1926 for road-widening.
 The Town Hall was the seat of St Peters Municipal Council from 1927 to 1948 and from 1949 was a branch library and community hall of the Municipality of Marrickville, which absorbed St Peters.

 First Town Hall, 1878–1929

 Second St Peters Town Hall

 Designed by J. Campbell & Son, the foundation stone of the town hall was laid by Deputy Mayor Edward Burrows on 16 April 1927.
 Completed to a cost of £7000, the hall was officially opened by the mayor, George Rowswell, on 3 December 1927.